Boating Regulations

 Fishing Season

-The 2023 Fishing Season for Desert, Birch and Kingsford Lakes are:
+The 2025 Fishing Season for Desert, Birch and Kingsford Lakes are:

-Fishing Regulations Summary for 2024 (we are in Zone 18)
+Fishing Regulations Summary for Zone 18

-Pike: May 13 to December 31 (second Saturday in May)
+Pike: May 10 to December 31 (second Saturday in May)

-Lake Trout: May 27 to September 8 (fourth Saturday in May)
+Lake Trout: May 24 to September 8 (fourth Saturday in May)

-Bass: June 17 to December 15 (third Saturday in June)
+Bass: June 21 to December 15 (third Saturday in June)

 Fishing Licence Information for Non-Residents